The Grey Coat Hospital

 Key Stage 5

-The A Level geography course will cover both physical and human environments and the complex interaction of processes that shape our world.
-It will also, importantly, show the applied side of the subject - how human intervention affects the environment and how people adapt and mitigate the effects of processes on their environment.
-This is complex and dynamic and varies from place to place depending on people’s resources, technology and culture.
-There is plenty of room for discussion and extended research, which will help you become an independent thinker and learner.
-By the time you get to your exams, you will be able to show your understanding of a range of opinions and be able to illustrate your answers with case studies from local, national and international examples.
+The A Level geography course covers both physical and human environments and the complex interaction of processes that shape our world.
+It will also, importantly, show the applied side of the subject - how human intervention affects the environment and how people must adapt to physical environmental challenges.
+There is plenty of room for discussion and extended research, which will help students to become independent thinkers and learners.

 Programme of study